 This is a small 67,000 sq ft museum that hosts a plethora of Old West memorabilia and art exhibits.
 The Montana Historical Society is an intriguing historical museum which focuses on expansion history, including a gallery of over 200 works by famed Montana cowboy artist Charlie Russell.
 The museum is very inexpensive to tour and offers a combo rate with the Original Governor’s Mansion tour.

-These are guided, one hour tours available in the beautiful Montana State Capitol Building; you can also self-guide if preferred.
+These are guided, one hour tours of the Montana State Capitol Building; you can also self-guide if preferred.
 The building features a massive rotunda that showcases intricate artwork, and a large and priceless Charlie Russell cowboy painting hangs in the House of Representatives.
 This stop is a great half hour add-on to the Last Chance Train Tour and a visit to the Historical Society Museum as all are located next to one another.

 5. Great Northen Carousel